Lurking Latent Pathogens

 With Liver Qi constraints, there is typically an emotional imbalance causing frustration, easy anger, and even depression.
 Even those with latent pathogens can typically tolerate the Liver soothing herbs in our Free and Easy Wanderer formula.

-Liver Damp Fire
+Liver Damp Fire and Gu Syndrome

 If Liver Qi stagnation is not addressed in a timely manner, then the Liver can continue to heat up.
 If there is Internal Dampness present, the two can combine to create Damp-Heat with symptoms such as red weeping rashes, inflamed joints that worsen with wet weather, or explosive BM’s.